-The Camino de Santiago routes are everyone’s heritage and they should be preserved and looked after by us all, pilgrims, visitors and locals alike.
-Writing graffiti, leaving personal mementos along the trails and many other customs that might seem harmless are, in fact, damaging this precious heritage.
+The Camino de Santiago routes are everyone’s heritage, and they should be preserved and looked after by us all, pilgrims, visitors and locals alike.
+Writing graffiti, leaving personal mementoes along the trails, and many other customs that might seem harmless are, in fact, damaging this precious heritage.

-We recommend taking a reusable water bottle instead of buying bottled water every day, this will allow you to reduce the amount of single use plastics during your trip.
-Water bottles can be easily refilled in the drinking fountains available along some of the trails or at your hotel.
+We recommend taking a reusable water bottle instead of buying bottled water every day, this will allow you to reduce the number of single-use plastics during your trip.
+Water bottles can be easily refilled in the drinking fountains available along some trails or at your hotel.

-While most walkers and Camino pilgrims might be conscious and respectful to the environment during their trip, many might be littering in other more ‘innocent’ ways: something as common as leaving a picture or written note by a milestone for instance.
+While most walkers and Camino pilgrims might be conscious and respectful to the environment during their trip, many might be littering in other more ‘innocent’ ways: something as familiar as leaving a picture or written note by a milestone, for instance.

-In many places along the way, such as Cruz de Ferro and Camino markers, pilgrims have traditionally left little mementos to remember their loved ones for instance.
-While it might be tempting to write a note on a piece and no matter how well meaning you might be, anything that is not organic, such as pebbles (traditionally used in cairns for instance) will all just end up littering the trail at the end of the day.
+In many places along the way, such as Cruz de Ferro and Camino markers, pilgrims have traditionally left little mementoes to remember their loved ones.
+While it might be tempting to write a note on a piece and no matter how well-meaning you might be, anything that is not organic, such as pebbles (traditionally used in cairns, for instance), will all just end up littering the trail at the end of the day.